iahsanujunda/iahsanujunda.github.io/source/_posts/2022-08-Coffee-Analytics-1-How-to-Tell-if-Changing-Grind-Size-Results-in-Better-Brew.md

 ![a moka pot](https://drive.google.com/uc?export=view&id=1jvFRi9RrL2jQ9WPFh4QHgsN8fS3R1KBq)

 With the moka pot, there are much less moving parts that I need to manually control, so it is easier to make a consistent coffee.
 I just have to use a standard set of configurations that both of us mostly enjoy.
-But a problem arose when one day I changed one configuration, a smaller grind size, in order to have a stronger cup.
+But a problem arose when one day I changed one configuration, a smaller grind size, in an attempt to have a stronger cup.
 When I first made it, it was okay, the cup is indeed a bit more bitter but also more flavorful.
 But when my wife makes it with the new configuration, it results in a coffee that has barely any foam and it is not as bitter as it should.
 At first I discarded it as her mistaking a different config, but then I also managed to get a similar result with hers, albeit rarely.

 This piqued my curiosity.
 Does the finer grind make a more inconsistent brew?
 If so, how should I debug this.